Boris Pistorius: Federal Minister of Defence (2023–present)

 Pistorius was formally appointed by German president Frank-Walter Steinmeier and eventually took the oath of office at the Bundestag on 19 January 2023.

 During his first year in office, Pistorius announced military aid worth to Ukraine both in May 2023 and in October 2023.

 In March 2023, Pistorius participated in the first joint cabinet meeting of the governments of Germany and Japan in Tokyo, chaired by Chancellor Scholz and Prime Minister Fumio Kishida.
 In October 2023, he joined the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Scholz and President Emmanuel Macron.

+In September 2023, Pistorius and his Israeli counterpart, Yoav Gallant, signed a "historic" agreement for Germany to purchase the Israeli-made Arrow 3 missile defense system for approximately €3.3 billion ($3.5 billion), making it the largest defense deal in Israel's history.

 In July 2024, Christian Lindner warned Boris Pistorius that no additional funds would be provided for military modernization beyond what the coalition government had already agreed upon.
 This followed a budget decision that left Pistorius, responsible for revitalizing Germany's defenses amid increased security concerns following Russia's invasion of Ukraine, feeling disappointed.
 Lindner defended the funding arrangement, highlighting a special 100-billion-euro fund that had been made available to Pistorius for military upgrades, a resource unprecedented for previous defense ministers, and urged efficient use of these resources.
 This budgetary restraint came as the IMF noted that Germany's low public infrastructure investment was affecting its economic growth, despite having the lowest debt-to-GDP ratio in the G7.

 Under Pistorius' leadership, Germany joined the US-led United Nations Command (UNC) in South Korea in August 2024, becoming the 18th nation to do so.
 Also in August 2024, Pistorius and his Philippine counterpart Gilberto Teodoro committed to establishing long-term relations between their armed forces to expand training and bilateral exchanges, explore opportunities to expand bilateral armaments cooperation and engage in joint projects.

 In July 2024, the United States announced its intention to deploy long-range missiles in Germany beginning in 2026.
 US weapons in Germany would include SM-6 and Tomahawk cruise missiles and hypersonic weapons.
 The United States' decision to deploy missiles in Germany has been compared to the deployment of Pershing II launchers in Western Europe in the 1980s.
 The decision was supported by Boris Pistorius and German Chancellor Olaf Scholz.
 Critics say the move would trigger a new arms race.
 According to Russian military analysts, it would be extremely difficult to distinguish between a conventionally armed missile and a missile carrying a nuclear warhead, and Russia could respond by deploying longer-range nuclear systems targeting Germany.

 Polling conducted in 2024 found Pistorius to be the most popular politician in Germany.
 He declined to be the SPD's Chancellor-candidate in the 2025 election.